MS NOW: NBCU spinoff, personnel changes

-On November 20, 2024, NBCUniversal announced its intent to spin off most of its cable networks, including MSNBC, as a new publicly traded company controlled by Comcast shareholders (later officially named Versant).
-It was initially unclear how the spin-off would affect MSNBC, including whether it would still be able to use NBC News resources or the NBC brand.
-Following the announcement, reports emerged of multiple unsolicited offers to buy MSNBC; CNN media analyst Brian Stelter believed it was unlikely MSNBC would be sold, as NBCUniversal never declared any intent to divest properties when announcing the spin-off (with future CEO Mark Lazarus contrarily suggesting that the spin-off planned to target further investments and acquisitions), a sale would incur taxes (the spin-off is being structured to be tax-free), and that divesting the channel might not be seen as being in the best interest of shareholders.
+On November 20, 2024, NBCUniversal announced its intent to spin off most of its cable networks, including MSNBC, as a new publicly traded company controlled by Comcast shareholders, and later officially named Versant.
+Following the announcement, reports emerged of multiple unsolicited offers to buy MSNBC; CNN media analyst Brian Stelter believed it was unlikely MSNBC would be sold, as NBCUniversal never declared any intent to divest properties when announcing the spin-off (with future CEO Mark Lazarus contrarily suggesting that the spin-off planned to target further investments and acquisitions), a sale would incur taxes (the spin-off was structured to be tax-free), and that divesting the channel might not be seen as being in the best interest of shareholders.